Bachelor of Accounting/Bachelor of Business - CQ91

 Queensland: English, Maths

+Applications are still open to start your studies in March 2020, refer to the How to Apply section for details.
 The Bachelor of Accounting/Bachelor of Business gives you the opportunity to increase your employability by developing knowledge and skills in both accounting and business.
 Your education and training will include audit methodology and planning, and equip you with tools and techniques that financial managers use to maximise shareholder wealth.

 In addition, you will gain exposure to accounting theory, accounting standards and business law relevant to the financial records of Australian companies.